Hours & Pay Regulations

 The FLSA requires employers to provide reasonable break time for a nursing mother employee who is subject to the FLSA’s overtime requirements in order for the employee to express breast milk for her nursing child for one year after the child’s birth each time such employee has a need to express breast milk.
 Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.

 In general, Utah labor law does not require an employer to provide annual leave benefits to its employees.
 If an employer does establish a policy or practice of providing benefits they are expected to abide by the policy or practice in a non-discriminatory manner.

-The minimum wage is $7.25 per hour.
+The minimum wage is $7.25 per hour as of January 1, 2020.
 The minimum wage rate is set by the Labor Commission, but may not exceed the federal rate under the Fair Labor Standards Act.
+The State law excludes from coverage any employment that is subject to the federal Fair Labor Standards Act.

 Utah has no general provisions for meal and rest breaks.